What Is Gap Insurance and How Does It Work?

 Cancel your gap insurance when any of these situations occur:

 Your loan balance drops below your vehicle's value: This is the most important indicator.
-Once you owe less than your car's actual cash value, the gap no longer exists.
-Check your loan payoff amount against your vehicle's current market value using Kelley Blue Book or your insurance company's valuation tools.
+Once you owe less than your car's actual cash value — or your loan-to-value ratio falls below 80% — the gap no longer exists.
+Check your loan payoff amount against your vehicle's current market value using Kelley Blue Book.
 This typically occurs around the two-year mark for vehicles with standard financing.

-You sell or trade your vehicle: Gap insurance only applies to the specific vehicle on the policy, so coverage becomes irrelevant once you no longer own that car.
+You sell or trade your vehicle: Gap insurance only applies to the specific vehicle on the policy.
+Cancel as soon as the sale is finalized to maximize your potential refund.

 Gap Insurance Refunds